A Simple and Approximately Optimal Mechanism for an Additive Buyer: Omitted Proofs from Section

-To see that $\PRev(D)\in O(n)$ consider the optimal partitioning mechanism, and denote the size of part $k$ in the partition by $s_k$.
-Denote by $\BRev(k)$ and $\SRev(k)$ the revenue obtained by bundling together and selling separately within part $k$, respectively.
-Note that $\sum_k s_k = n$ and also that $\PRev(D) = \sum_k \BRev(k)$.
-For all $k$ such that $s_k \leq n^{1/4}$, consider that the probability that a fixed consumer has non-zero value for $12$ or more items is bounded above by taking a union bound over all $\binom{n^{1/4}}{12}$ subsets of size $12$ for which the consumer might have non-zero value for every item, which occurs with probability $n^{-1/2}$.
-Taking another union bound over all $\sqrt{n}$ consumers yields that the probability that any consumer has non-zero value for more than $12$ items is at most $n^{-5/2}$.
-So even if we could achieve the maximum possible welfare ($= n^{1/4} * n^{1/8}$) whenever this occurred, it would contribute negligible expected revenue.
-When every consumer has non-zero value for $12$ or fewer items in part $k$, we show that $24 \SRev(k) \geq \BRev(k)$.
-A corollary of Theorem~5 in~\cite{ChawlaHMS10} is that the following auction obtains expected revenue $\BRev(k) /2$: pick a single reserve price $p$, and let any buyer pay price $p$ and take all items in part $k$.
-So for whatever price $p$ guarantees $\BRev(k)/2$, consider instead the mechanism that sets price $p/12$ for each item separately.
-Then clearly, whenever some consumer is willing to pay $p$ for $12$ or fewer items, he is also willing to pay $p/12$ for at least one item separately.
+We first analyze all $k$ such that $s_k \leq n^{1/4}$.
+In this case, observe that the probability that a fixed buyer has non-zero value for at least $12$ items can be upper bounded by taking a union bound over all $ \binom{s_k}{12}\leq n^{(1/4)\cdot 12} = n^3$ subsets of $S_k$ of size $12$ of the probability that the buyer has non-zero value for this entire subset $S_k$ (which is just $1/\sqrt{n}^{12} = 1/n^6$ as each event is independent).
+Taking another union bound over all $\sqrt{n}$ buyers yields that the probability that \emph{any} buyer has non-zero value for more than $12$ items is at most $n^{3-6+1/2} = n^{-5/2}$.
+So even if our mechanism achieved the maximum possible welfare from $S_k$ ($s_k \cdot n^{1/8} \leq n^{3/8}$) whenever this occurred, the total contribution to the revenue would still be $o(1)$.
+To finish analyzing $k$ such that $s_k \leq n^{1/4}$, it remains to analyze the case when every buyer has non-zero value for $12$ or fewer items in part $k$.

+When every buyer has non-zero value for $12$ or fewer items in part $k$, we show that $24 \SRev(k) \geq \BRev(k)$.
+To see this, let $p$ be the anonymous posted-price promised by Theorem~\ref{thm:chms2} such that $p \cdot \Pr[\text{exists a buyer who values the bundle above $p$}] \geq \BRev(k)/2$.
+Consider instead the anonymous price mechanism that sets price $p/12$ for each item separately.
+Then clearly, whenever some buyer is willing to pay $p$ for the grand bundle, and only $12$ of these items provide non-zero value, she is also willing to pay $p/12$ for at least one item separately.
 So we get that $24 \SRev(k) \geq \BRev(k)$.
-Also, a trivial upper bound on $\SRev(k)$ is the revenue obtainable by selling goods separately without any supply constraint (i.e. the seller has infinitely many copies of each good instead of just one).
-The latter quantity is obtained by setting price $1$ for each item to each buyer, yielding expected revenue exactly $s_k$.
+Finally, a trivial upper bound on $\SRev(k)$ is the revenue obtainable by selling goods separately without any supply constraint (i.e. the seller has infinitely many copies of each good instead of just one).
+For a single item and single buyer, the optimal price is $1$ (or any value between $1$ and $n^{1/8}$), and generates revenue $1/\sqrt{n}$.
+So the total revenue for selling a single item separately to $\sqrt{n}$ buyers is at most $1$, and therefore $\SRev(k) \leq s_k$.
 So we have now shown that $\BRev(k) \leq 24s_k + o(1)$ whenever $s_k \leq n^{1/4}$.
+It remains now to consider parts where $s_k > n^{1/4}$.